3nbar/jQuery/README.md

-# JavaScript
+# jQuery

 #Soooooooooooooooooooooooooooon
-# I am going to share a JavaScript tutorial.
+# I am going to share a jQuery tutorial.